PhilLockett/tfc/README.md

 # tfc
-'tfc' is a command-line utility Text File Checker and corrector.
+`tfc` is a command-line utility Text File Checker and corrector.

 **THIS UTILITY CAN BE USED TO OVERWRITE EXISTING FIES.**